 Community Infrastructure Levy (CIL) Document Details Title Halton Community Infrastructure Levy Role and Content Sets out the charging schedule to fund necessary infrastructure for different categories of development across areas of Halton.
-Status Development Plan Document Geographical coverage Borough wide Chain of Conformity Conforms with the National Planning Policy Framework Timetable and Mileston es Start Begin collation of evidence and start engaging stakeholders in the early preparation of the Commenced document SA Scoping Consultation on the scope of the Sustainability Jan 2016 Appraisal Jan 2016 Initial Consultation Iterative process - identifying issues and options, (Regulation 18) developing preferred options and taking account of the Jan 2016 evidence base Publication Publish the final draft document and consult for 6 Sep/Oct 2016 (Regulation 19/20) weeks on the content prior to submission Sep/Oct 2010 Submission Submit the document to the Secretary of State for May/Jun 2017 (Regulation 22) examination Way/Juli 2017 Pre-exam meeting To discuss the format of the Examination.
-Sep 2017 (8 weeks after submission) Sep 2017 Examination hearings Independent Examination into the soundness of the document.
-Nov 2017 (14weeks after submission) Receipt of the When the Council receives the report of the Apr 2018 Inspectors Report Examination from the Inspectorate 71pi 2010 Adoption Document adopted and published Jun 2018 Arrangements for Prod Lead Department Planning Policy Management Local Plan Working Party will guide the development of the Plan. arrangements Executive Board approval will be required for public consultation on draft Plan(s).
-Full Council approval will be required for Subr Secretary of State and subsequent stages up to and including adopt Resources Involving Stakeholders and Community Statement of Community Involvement (SCI).
+Status Development Plan Document Geographical coverage Borough wide Chain of Conformity Conforms with the National Planning Policy Frameworl k Timetable and Mileste ones Start Begin collation of evidence and start engaging stakeholders in the early preparation of the Commenced document SA Scoping Consultation on the scope of the Sustainability Jan 2016 Appraisal Jan 2016 Initial Consultation Iterative process - identifying issues and options, (Regulation 18) developing preferred options and taking account of Jan 2016 the evidence base Publication Publish the final draft document and consult for 6 Sep/Oct 2016 (Regulation 19/20) weeks on the content prior to submission Sep/Oct 2010 Submission Submit the document to the Secretary of State for May/Jun 2017 (Regulation 22) examination Pre-exam meeting To discuss the format of the Examination.
+Sep 2017 (8 weeks after submission) Examination hearings Independent Examination into the soundness of the document.
+Nov 2017 (14weeks after submission) Receipt of the When the Council receives the report of the Apr 2018 Inspectors Report Examination from the Inspectorate Adoption Document adopted and published Jun 2018 Arrangements for Pro Lead Department Planning Policy Management Local Plan Working Party will guide the development o arrangements Executive Board approval will be required for public consultation on draft Plan(s).
+Full Council approval will be required for Submission to the Secretary of State and subsequent stages up to and incl uding adoption.
+Resources To be provided within the Planning Policy budget.
+Involving Stakeholders Consultation will be undertaken in line with the Regulations and the and Community Statement of Community Involvement (SCI).
 Post Production Monitoring Monitored by the Authority Monitoring Report (AMR).
 Review The effectiveness of this Local Plan will be reviewed through the data collected within the AMR.